-MCIT will soon release the Facility Management Loss Prevention Best Practices Guide to provide members information and recommendations to help recognize and reduce hazards common to managing facilities, grounds and equipment.
+The Facility Management Loss Prevention Best Practices Guide provides members information and recommendations to help recognize and reduce hazards common to managing facilities, grounds and equipment.

 Facility management is a demanding job that includes maintaining a safe environment for public employees and those who visit the public entity, as well as protecting the member’s property.
 This may encompass a number of locations and structures, requiring a wide variety of tasks, and involving several types of tools, chemicals and environments in which to work.

 The nature of the work and the equipment used can sometimes expose people and property to harm.
 Keeping people safe and property intact is a priority.
 This guide provides information and recommendations to help recognize and reduce the hazards of the job and protect public entities from liability and loss.

 Each of the 42 topics within the guide describes the safety exposures surrounding equipment and work tasks common in maintaining facilities.
 Best practices are outlined to help educate employees and reduce those exposures.
 The topics covered target specific equipment, work processes and policies or programs that should be in place as part of an overall safety program.